PRATHAMTALUKDAR/PRATHAMTALUKDAR/README.md

 - 👋 Hi, I’m @PRATHAMTALUKDAR
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on any topic which you think I can do
+- 💞️ I’m looking to collaborate on any topic
 - 📫 How to reach me - pratham007talukdar@gmail.com

 <!---